Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 ## Verbosity...

+Logstash JSON Encoder is a little verbose (to say the least):

+    {"@timestamp":"2015-02-05T08:13:48.566+01:00","@version":1,"message":"What we logged...","logger_name":"application", \
+      "thread_name":"application-akka.actor.default-dispatcher-11","level":"INFO","level_value":20000,"HOSTNAME":"myhost.mydomain", \
+      "application.home":"/Users/.../universal/stage"}

-Logstash JSON Encoder is a little verbose (to say the least) and also we wanted to rename some file names to avoid overlap with fields added by other tools in the chain and also to shorten the names.
+Besides reducing the amount of data logged we also wanted to rename some fields to avoid overlap with fields added by other tools in the logging chain.
+We also wanted to shorten the names.

-Logstash JSON Encoder [lets you do this](https://github.com/logstash/logstash-logback-encoder#custom_field_names) in the logger configuration, for example:
+Logstash JSON Encoder [lets you do this](https://github.com/logstash/logstash-logback-encoder#custom_field_names) in the logger configuration.
+For example:

     <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">
       <encoder class="net.logstash.logback.encoder.LogstashEncoder">